 My next sock conquest will be to finish a pair that I started well over a year ago......yes, I know, shameful!
 The pattern is from Fiber Trends and it's called Railroad Rib Socks.
 I started this pair right after I learned how to knit socks using the Magic Loop Method from a great instructor at Baker's Yarns in Springfield, VT.
 They carry Malabrigo Sock Yarn there and I know it's the owner's favorite.
 I bought a skein and casted on for these socks right then and there in class...........then I brought them home and they languished like so many things that I start.
 Well, time to finish!
 Here's how far I am.

 I have one tiny error in the right sock right at the beginning when I messed up the ribbing pattern.....can you spot it?
 My instructor said to just carry on and that the yarn will pretty much obscure it.
 I figure, that part of the sock is usually hidden by my pant leg so I let it be.
 So, there's a method to my madness........I picked these back up again for another reason: they are on my favorite needle.
 I really like the cables on the Chiao Goo circular needles.
 They are very flexible and I don't find myself fiddling and adjusting it so much---it just knows where to live and that's important when you are knitting Magic Loop.
+I will probably make the leg part of these socks a little longer than the usual 6-7 inches because I like some extra material for coverage.

 In other news.........the Spring thaw is on.........at least we hope it continues.
 We've had quite some snowfall here since February and very cold temperatures.
 We are kind of wintered-out.
 Spring heralds the shearing of the sheep and I am glad to say that it went off without a hitch.
 Here's the remnants of the fleeces: